 Those old behaviors can be unlearned, but they can’t be forgotten.
-Without reinforcement, it’s easy for your sales people to fall back on old habits.
-Your employees can become disengaged and disinterested—standing around checking Facebook, or congregating in the back room or office.
+Without reinforcement, it’s easy for your salespeople to fall back on old habits.
+Your employees can become disengaged and disinterested—standing around checking Facebook, or congregating in the backroom or office.

 Once this happens, it doesn’t take long for your employees to find customers disengaged and disinterested in your merchandise.
 Constant training, evaluation, and retraining will keep your employees on track.

-In Sum, There Is No Quick Fix
+In Sum, There is no Quick Fix

 Retail sales training, when done correctly, takes time and effort.
 You should be prepared to invest several months in training your retail employees for the training to stick.
-Your employees need both how not to do it as well as learn how they should have been doing it all along.
+Your employees need to learn both how not to do it as well as how they should have been doing it all along.
 After that, they need to practice doing it right, and they need to see the success that proper execution brings.
 And that can be as much training yourself as the owner or learning manager as your sales team.